Tornadoes of 2015

 This page documents notable tornadoes and tornado outbreaks worldwide in 2015.
 Strong and destructive tornadoes form most frequently in the United States, Bangladesh, Brazil and Eastern India, but they can occur almost anywhere under the right conditions.
 Tornadoes also develop occasionally in southern Canada during the Northern Hemisphere's summer and somewhat regularly at other times of the year across Europe, Asia, and Australia.
 Tornadic events are often accompanied with other forms of severe weather including strong thunderstorms, winds and hail.
 There were 1,178 tornadoes reported in the United States in 2015 according to the Storm Prediction Center (SPC), of which at least 1,178 have been confirmed.
 Worldwide, 109 fatalities have been reported: 45 in Pakistan, 36 in the United States, 14 in Mexico, seven in China, three in Myanmar, two in Brazil and one each in Italy and Russia.

-2015 ended the very quiet trend of the 2012, 2013 and 2014 seasons, and was the most active in four years.
+2015 ended the very quiet trend of the 2012, 2013 and 2014 seasons, and it was the most active in four years.

 Synopsis

-Throughout much of the first half of 2015, tornado activity was near record low mostly due to a continuous pattern of a trough in the east, which brought colder than average temperatures there, and a ridge in the west, which brought warmer than average temperatures in the west.
-The pattern changed, slightly, in late March and early April to allow for some severe weather.
-During May, a few large tornado outbreaks occurred, which led it to be the most active tornado month since April 2011, and the most active May since 2008.
-Due to a significant El Niño event, November and December were extremely active months with over 20 fatalities in December alone.
-93 tornadoes were reported in December, well above average for that month.
+Throughout much of the first half of 2015, tornado activity was near record low mostly due to a continuous pattern of a trough in the east, bringing colder than average temperatures there.
+A ridge in the west brought warmer than average temperatures in the west.
+The pattern changed in late March and early April to allow for a few tornado outbreaks.

+One particular tornado outbreak spawned a deadly EF4 tornado near Rochelle, Illinois, on April 9.

+During May, a few large tornado outbreaks occurred in a time span from May 5 to May 26, leading it to be the most active tornado month since April 2011 and the most active May since 2008.
+Average to above average tornado outbreak continued to occur in June and July, decreasing slightly between August - October.

+Due to a significant El Niño event, November and December were extremely active months, with over 20 fatalities in December alone, the majority of which came from 2 EF4 tornadoes in Mississippi (December 23) and Texas (December 26), days apart from each other.

+93 tornadoes were reported in December, well above average for that month, mainly from 2 significant tornado outbreaks days before and immediately after Christmas.
 Furthermore, 2015 was the first year since 2011 to see a total of more than 1,000 tornadoes across the United States.
-In synopsis, 2015 was the first average or above average year in terms of the number of tornadoes since 2011.